 It is important to understand that both types of DUI charges matter here.
 Fighting your charge and still having a blood alcohol level of at least 0.08% can be enough to get you convicted, but the chance of a conviction increases with your blood alcohol level, even if you manage to successfully fight off other elements of the charge.

 If you are sure that you will be convicted either way due to things like collateral damage and negligent injuries that you caused, then a plea bargain is sometimes a good alternative.
 Sometimes, a plea can result in no jail or prison time and only a fine.
+You can, of course, learn more here about how to plea and how an attorney can help you do it the right way.

 If your blood alcohol level is below – or sometimes almost below – the legal limit, though, you can easily start to push back.
 But how?